Mfireg/resistors_js_challenge_frontend/README.md

-# Resistors Challenge - BackEnd
+# Resistors Challenge - FrontEnd
 Hi :)

 ## This project was created using this specific versions: